lkopacz/a11y-with-lindsey/src/pages/keyboard-accessibility-101/index.md

 As you can see here, the href value is `#main-content` and it matches the id of the `<main>` element.
 This makes it so if someone clicks on this link they go straight to the main content area, instead of having to use the tab key through the entire navigation.
 This is also helpful to people who are already familiar with the site or those who clicked on a link to your site from another source.

-Something I do on my site only show the link if you have focused on it.
+Something I do on my site is only show the link if you have focused on it.
 That way it only appears the first time you hit the tab key.
 Here is the CSS I have associated with `.focusable` and `.visually-hidden`:

 ```
 .visually-hidden {